ConceptaNjolima/MyTNTResources/Week 3/[PM3.0]Walkthrough.md

 ## Learning objectives

 * TNTs will learn how create a walkthrough.
-* TNTs will learn how the walktrhough fits into the spec and prototyping process.
+* TNTs will understand how the walktrhough fits into the spec and prototyping process.

 ## Time required and pace